Adult Student Eligibility for NA

 NA Work Registration Requirements

-When NA student eligibility criteria is met, the NA participant is exempt from NA work registration requirements.
+When NA student eligibility criteria are met, the NA participant is exempt from NA work registration requirements.
 (See

 NA Work Requirement Exemptions for more information and policy.)